wtsi-npg/bcviz/README.md

     python demo.py

-   Follow the displayed prompt.
+   Follow the displayed prompt (test files are provided as part of this package and are located in the demo folder, ../ when executing python).
 The script generates index.html and main.js files that are specific to your input.
 The visuals are displayed at

     http://localhost:8888/demo/custom